MSG, "Linsanity" returns to Time Warner Cable

 "At this point given the phenomenon of the situation that is Jeremy Lin, I don't think they had much choice," said Brean Murray analyst Todd Mitchell.

-Mitchell said the cable provider probably had to pay top dollar for the new deal.
+While Time Warner Cable declined to provide details of the new terms, Mitchell said the cable provider probably had to pay top dollar.

 MSG had asked for a 53 percent increase, according to Time Warner Cable comments made earlier in February.